Nurturing Seed of Change

 Speech & Language Pathologist

-Abby founded and opened her mobile private practice, Communicate Your Way Speech Therapy in 2023 to fill the need for child-led, play based speech therapy in her community.
-Abby specializes in language delays, augmentative and alternative communication (AAC) and gestalt language processing (communication through scripts/delayed echolalia).
+Gianna established her private practice, Love & Language, in 2025 to meet the need for neurodiversity-affirming and connection-centered therapy in her community.
+Gianna specializes in early intervention, motor speech disorders, augmentative and alternative communication (AAC) and gestalt language processing (communication through delayed echolalia/scripts).
 She is trained and certified in the natural language acquisition approach to support gestalt language processors.

 Samson McNamee-Liebsch